nixnull/nullarch/30dfosschallenge.md

 No to both, or a little of yes to both.
 We have an unfortunate cycle of FOSS advocates over-promising and assuring people that everything will be perfect and fine, and then new people running into issues and getting discouraged and giving up.
 I want to give you an accurate understanding.

 First, keep in mind that this is a **30 day challenge**.
 Go in expecting to have problems.
 Some of those problems will be solvable, and you'll learn something in the process.
-Some of them will not be, but you'll be able to say you tried, and pass on your experience to other people.
+Some of them will not be, but you'll be able to say you tried.
+In either case, if you talk about your experience you don't only help other people find new software to use, but you help the creators of FOSS software see where they can improve your experience in the future.

 There are a small handful of cases where it really is painless.
 Firefox is FOSS, and it's just as good as Chrome in every way.
 The interface isn't even that different.